saumya1605/PG-DESD-project/README.md

-# 🚗 Collision Avoidance System using CAN Protocol
+# 🚗 CAN Based Collision Avoidance System

 ## **🔹 Overview**
 The **Collision Avoidance System using CAN Protocol** is designed to enhance vehicular safety by detecting obstacles and preventing potential collisions.
 The system utilizes **ultrasonic and IR sensors** to monitor the surroundings and detect obstacles in real-time.
 Additionally, a **temperature sensor** is integrated to track the vehicle's temperature, ensuring stable operation and preventing overheating.